Notesmyfoot

 The History Department, AMU

-Sir Syed Ahmad Khan, the founder of Aligarh Muslim was deeply interested in history and archaeology, therefore he put great emphasis in this field.
-The Department of History has been prevalent in AMU since the times of 1875 when AMU was established as Mohammaden Anglo Oriental College in Aligarh.
-The teachings of this subject initiated from then onwards and since then the department has made innumerable achievements and succeeded in various aspects.
-In 1968, the department was included as a Centre under the centres of Advanced Study Programmes of University Grants Commission (UGC) leaded by an Oxonian, Professor Noor-ul-Hasan.
-During his tenure, speedy research was happening in medieval history and three-storey building was built for the department.
-Another very distinguished Professor of History department was Mohd.
-Habib, Father of Irfan Habib.
-He became lecturer in AMU in 1922 and was an Indian Islamic Historian.
-He actively participated in Indian National Movement.
-He focused on the writing of History and considered that the historical writings should be referred from original sources.
-In 1972, Mohommad Habib hall was titled after his name.
-The departments is entitled as the hub of medieval history.
+Sir Syed Ahmad Khan, the founder of Aligarh Muslim, was deeply interested in history and archaeology.
+Therefore, he put great emphasis on this field.
+The Department of History has been prevalent in AMU since 1875 when AMU was established as Mohammedan Anglo-Oriental College in Aligarh.
+The teachings on this subject were initiated from then on, and since then, the department has made innumerable achievements and succeeded in various aspects.
+In 1968, the department was included as a Centre under the Centres of Advanced Study Programmes of the University Grants Commission (UGC) led by an Oxonian, Professor Noor-ul-Hasan.

 • Sources of History, Persian, Vernacular, Foreign Languages